pauleveritt/django-tutorial-extended/README.md

   - Make a change to `polls/views.py` number of returned questions
   - See that Django restarts the process
 - Use `Run manage.py` tool window to `makemigrations`
+- For preloading questions into DB, make sure to run `python manage.py load_questions`
   - Nice to have that open all the time
 - Run server under the debugger
   - Always run it under the debugger, not a huge speed hit